 TDS on NRI Property Sale — Section 195

-The buyer of property from an NRI seller is obligated under Section 195 of the Income Tax Act, 1961 to deduct TDS from the sale consideration before making payment to the NRI.
+The buyer of property from an NRI seller is obligated under Section 393(2) of the Income Tax Act, 2025 (formerly Section 195 of the Income Tax Act, 1961, which was repealed on 1 April 2026) to deduct TDS before making payment to the NRI.
 This applies regardless of whether the buyer is a resident Indian or another NRI.
 The applicable TDS rate depends on the holding period of the property.
-If the property is a long-term capital asset (held for more than 24 months), TDS is deducted at 20% of the sale consideration plus applicable surcharge and cess.
-If the property is a short-term capital asset (held for 24 months or less), TDS is deducted at 30% of the total sale consideration plus surcharge and cess.
-The NRI seller can apply to the Income Tax Assessing Officer under Section 197 for a certificate permitting lower or nil deduction of TDS — this is appropriate where the actual capital gains tax liability (after indexation benefit on long-term gains, or after deduction of the cost of improvement and acquisition) is lower than the TDS that would otherwise be deducted on the full sale price.
+If the property is a long-term capital asset (held for more than 24 months), TDS is at 12.5% plus applicable surcharge and health and education cess — the maximum effective rate, including the highest applicable surcharge, is 14.95%.
+If the property is a short-term capital asset (held for 24 months or less), TDS is at the applicable income tax slab rates (up to 30% at the highest slab) plus surcharge and cess.
+The NRI seller can apply to the Assessing Officer under Section 397(1) of the Income Tax Act, 2025 (formerly Section 197) using Form 128 (formerly Form 13) for a certificate permitting lower or nil deduction of TDS — this is appropriate where the actual capital gains tax liability is lower than the TDS that would otherwise be deducted.

 FEMA Repatriation of Sale Proceeds